 The body uses inflammation to fight infection.
 When inflammation occurs, the body produces white blood cells as part of its defense mechanism.
 Inflammation also causes swelling, redness, and pain.

 Long-term inflammation, especially when it occurs in multiple areas of the body, is associated with a wide range of health issues, such as arthritis.

 The role of frankincense in reducing inflammation could have important implications for cancer treatment.
-A number of studies have linked inflammation to cancer.
+A number of

 Frankincense and cancer cells